startung/myconf/README.md

 - **waybar**: System tray bar for Wayland with notifications, weather, and other features.
 - **wayland-protocols-devel**: Contains Wayland protocols that add functionality not available in the Wayland core protocol.
 Required for dmenu-wl.
 - **wireguard-tools**: Utilities for managing WireGuard VPN connections and configuration files.
+- **wev**: Shows wayland events, useful for showing key codes for the sway bindings.
 - **yad**: GTK+ graphical dialog application for handling various tasks such as file choosers, input boxes, and more.